flatironinstitute/neuroRSE/site/_posts/2023-11-17-summer-2024-internship.md

+---
+layout: post
-# Neuroscience Software Summer Internship
+title: "Neuroscience Software Summer Internship"
+categories: events
+---

 Come work with us on an open source neuroscience software package in Manhattan for a summer!
 The [data science team] at the Flatiron Institute Center for Computational Neuroscience is looking for paid interns for Summer 2024.
 Interns will spend 11 weeks living and working in New York City.